Hua Guofeng's cult of personality

 Hua Guofeng's cult of personality was the attempted cult of personality of Hua Guofeng, who became the second Chairman of the Chinese Communist Party from 1976 until 1981, after the death of former chairman Mao Zedong.
 After succeeding Mao in 1976, Hua Guofeng attempted to establish a cult of personality around himself by closely associating himself with Mao's legacy.
 He adopted Mao's style, including his distinctive hairstyle, and often emulated Mao's public demeanor.
 State media and propaganda were employed extensively to project Hua as Mao's rightful successor.
 During the height of Hua's personality cult, the number of portraits and images of Hua even surpassed those of Mao.

-With the rise of Deng Xiaoping Hua became more and more unpopular, inside and outside the party.
-At the 3rd Plenary Session of the 11th Central Committee Deng effectively took control over China, gradually replacing Hua as the supreme leader of China.
+With the rise of Deng Xiaoping, Hua became more and more unpopular, inside and outside the party.
+At the 3rd Plenary Session of the 11th Central Committee, Deng effectively took control over China, gradually replacing Hua as the paramount leader of China.
 In 1981, Hua was demoted to Vice Chairman of the Chinese Communist Party, and by 1982, he had faded into political obscurity as a member of the Central Committee, where he remained until his retirement in 2002.
 Hua Guofeng died on 20 August 2008 in Beijing, China.